NichaNichanok/Protein-preparation-pipeline/README.md

 The Posebuster dataset is used to validate the pipeline’s effectiveness in preparing proteins and predicting potential binding sites, ensuring reliable and reproducible results.

+Note:

+To install this package run one of the following: conda install conda-forge::pymol-open-source